CARDIOVASCULAR IMAGING FELLOWSHIP OPPORTUNITY

 AT THE WEST ROXBURY VA MEDICAL CENTER

-The VA Boston Healthcare System and Boston Medical Center is now beginning recruitment for TWO Cardiovascular Imaging Fellowship (Echo) positions for the academic Year 2020-21.
-This is a NON-ACCREDITED one year clinical imaging fellowship.
-The Fellowship runs from July 1st, 2020 through June 30th , 2021.
+The VA Boston Healthcare System and Boston Medical Center are now beginning recruitment for TWO Cardiovascular Imaging (Echo) Fellowship positions for the academic Year 2021-22 This is a NON-ACCREDITED one-year clinical imaging fellowship.
+The Fellowship will run from July 1st, 2021 through June 30th, 2022.

 * Candidates should be US citizens, or permanent residents, or eligible for J1 VISA.
 Foreign trained applicants must have a valid ECFMG certificate prior to consideration.
 Selected applicants will be invited for an interview.